etruel/wpematico/readme.txt

 == Changelog ==
 = 2.1 =
+* Added some data of feed in the feeds tester.

 = 2.0 Aug 1, 2018 =
 * New major version!
 We're introducing the new Robotico 2.0!